AlfonsoG-dev/javaBuild/README.md

 - [x] creae the folder structure of the proyect

 ## Issues to fix
+- [ ] compile command cannot identified the nested folder structure if there is 3 levels of nesting
+>>- `error: there is no directory name if there is 3 levels of nesting`
 - [ ] compile command compile the .java into .class have the current error:
 >>- `error: Invalid filename: .\\src\\*.java`.
 >>- ocurred when there is no .java file inside src or no main class present in src.

 - [ ] create jar file have the current error:
 >>- `java.lang.NullPointerException: Cannot read the array length because "<local5>" is null`.
 >>- ocurred when the compile command file.

 - [ ] MAIN ERROR: execute build command when there's no main class present in the proyect.
 >>- fails because compile and create jar are not executing properly